proletarius101/Insular/files.md

 `pm grant com.oasisfeng.island android.permission.INTERACT_ACROSS_USERS`

-Then open Island app and switch to the "Discover" tab, you can activate the File Shuttle there.
+Then open Insular app and switch to the "Discover" tab, you can activate the File Shuttle there.